 Self-reported perception of preparedness was highest for respondents who are primarily affiliated with a hospital-based EMS system or a public, third-service EMS system.

 Respondents from private, for-profit and fire-based EMS systems reported nearly equal levels of slightly prepared or not at all prepared.

 Immediate EMS actions to improve epidemic or pandemic preparedness

 There isn’t an easy button to immediately and inexpensively improve EMS preparedness for an epidemic or pandemic, whether the cause is influenza, coronavirus or an unknown pathogen.
 But there are a variety of just-in-time training opportunities, as well as longer-term protocol and policy changes an organization can make to better prepare its personnel for an epidemic.
-Here are immediate action ideas and suggestions to consider from EMS leaders, physicians and public health experts in late January:
+Here are immediate action ideas and suggestions EMS1 received from EMS leaders, physicians and public health experts in late January:

 Proactively engage with public health authorities